 Once the cinema or broadcaster receives the tape or hard drive, they could show the final product to audiences.
 Issues arose when they faced problems with their delivery company and unavoidable delays.
 With a physical shipment method, there may be no way to get a movie to the sold-out cinema in time for its scheduled showing.
 These types of setbacks can cost Filmtech Sweden and viewers time and money.

 To increase their speed of digital content delivery, Filmtech Sweden worked with FileCatalyst to find a solution that could provide a fast, reliable, and cost-effective method of transferring finished content directly to cinemas and broadcasters across Europe.
 First, a FileCatalyst Direct server was installed in Filmtech Sweden’s headquarters in Stockholm.
-Then, FileCatalyst HotFolder, a desktop application for that allows end-users to create and schedule automated tasks, was installed on several of the cinemas’ machines.
+Then, FileCatalyst HotFolder, a desktop application that allows end-users to create and schedule automated tasks, was installed on several of the cinemas’ machines.

 Content is transferred at accelerated speeds using FileCatalyst’s UDP-based accelerated file transfer technology.
 Now cinemas have the finished film ready for showing in a matter of minutes, rather than waiting days for a physical tape or drive to arrive.
 The files are secure since the data is sent using industry standard AES encryption, and delivery is guaranteed – even if there is an interruption in the transfer.